 The younger you are, the cheaper life insurance is.

-Because younger people are statistically less likely to die during the policy term.
+Based on human belief, younger people are unlikely to die during the policy term.

 | Age | Monthly Premium (20-Year Term) |